Rachel

 🎮 What Makes Rachel Special

-- Strategic special cards - 2s force pickups, 7s skip turns, Black Jacks deal massive penalties
+- Strategic special cards - 2s force pickups, 7s skip turns, Black Jacks attack, Queens reverse, Aces change suit

-- Smart AI opponents - Intelligent decision-making that adapts to different difficulty levels
+- Smart AI opponents - Multiple difficulty levels with adaptive strategy

 - 2s: Next player picks up 2 cards (stackable for massive penalties)